Package insert / prescribing information

-Fertility studies have been conducted with male rates and mice with divergent results.
+Fertility studies have been conducted with male rats and mice with divergent results.
 Metronidazole, at doses up to 400 mg/kg/day (approximately 3 times the indicated human dose based on mg/m2) for 28 days, failed to produce any adverse effects on fertility and testicular function in male rats.
-In another study where rats were treated with up to 400 mg/kg/day for 8 weeks, there was severe degeneration of the seminiferous epithelium in the testes which was associated with a marked decrease in testicular spermatid counts and epididymal sperm counts and a marked decrease in fecundity.
+Rats treated with up to 400 mg/kg/day for 6 weeks or longer, showed severe degeneration of the seminiferous epithelium in the testes which was associated with a marked decrease in testicular spermatid counts and epididymal sperm counts and a marked decrease in fecundity.
 These effects were partially reversible.

 Fertility studies have been performed in male mice at doses up to six times the maximum recommended human dose based upon mg/m2 and have revealed no evidence of impaired fertility.
 Another fertility study was performed in male mice at oral doses of 500 mg/kg/day (approximately 2 times the indicated human dose based on mg/m²) for 14 days.
 Metronidazole significantly decreased testes and epididymides weight, decreased sperm viability, and increased the incidence of abnormal sperm.
 The viability of sperm was normal by 2 months after the start of the treatment.

 There has been no evidence of carcinogenicity for tetracycline hydrochloride in studies conducted with rats and mice.
 Some related antibiotics (oxytetracycline, minocycline) have shown evidence of oncogenic activity in rats.